MANu-13111/Automated-Health-Graph-Generator/README.md

 when we have to upload these final report of the health,its automatically converting in to the .CSV file and its producing the origianl output its format of the Graph.

-# HOW TO RUN (ONLY FOR MEE:)
+# HOW TO RUN (ONLY FOR MEE😊::)

-open cmd and type code.py
+open cmd and run the code

 # Technologies used